theKashey/rewiremock/README.md

 will be configured after the files required.

 ### Limitations
-- This babel plugin __does not work__ if "modules" are not handled by babel.
-Ie in case of webpack harmony imports.
 - Other babel plugins, including JSX, does not work inside webpack _hoisted_ code.
+But you may define any _specific_ code in a "functions", and let JavaScript to hoist it.

 1. Add `rewiremock/babel` into plugin section in `.babelrc`
 ```js